 Plan to arrive at your Dead Sea resort around lunch time, then spend the rest of the day experiencing the incredibly salty water.
 This is surely one of the top things to do in Jordan, do not miss it!
-Floating in the water was totally surreal, but make sure you pamper yourself by smearing yourself with the mud for a full body mudpack before rinsing off in the Dead Sea too.
+Floating in the water was totally surreal.
+Make sure you pamper yourself by smearing yourself with the mud for a full body mudpack before rinsing off in the Dead Sea too.

 Note: Even if you are visiting Jordan in winter, where the Amman weather can include snow, at the Dead Sea is will be much warmer, so you should still be able to take a quick dip in the water.